|Valencia won both La Liga and UEFA Cup in 2003-2004|

 DM: Antonio Puchades (Spain)

-From 1949 to 1958, he played for Valencia, his only club.
-He received 23 caps and went to the 1950 WC Finals, starting every game.
+From 1949 to 1958, Antonio Puchades played for hometown Valencia, his only club.
+He won the only league title in his debut season, but he only played 4 games that season.
+For Spain, he received 23 caps and went to the 1950 World Cup Finals, starting every game.

-Except for two loan spells, he played his entire career with Valencia.
+Except for two loan spells, David Albelda played his entire career with Valencia.
 He was the heart and soul of the team that won two legaue title, an UEFA Cup and two runnerup medals at the Champions' league.
-He was capped 51 times.
+He also served as their captain from 2001.
+He was capped 51 times for Spain.
+He went to two World Cup Finals and a single European Championship.
 He narrowly missed the Euro 2008.

 CM: Ruben Baraja (Spain)